What to Do When Baby Refuses a Bottle

 - Hold baby on you lap in an upright supported position.

-- Hold the cup to baby's lips and tilt it until the milk just reaches his lips.
+- Hold the cup to baby's lips and tilt it until the milk just reaches lips.

 - Be patient.
-Allow baby to lap up the milk and swallow at his own pace.
-Don't pour the milk into baby's mouth; he may sputter and choke.
-Let baby set the pace, and let him decide when he's finished.
+Allow baby to lap up the milk and swallow at their own pace.
+Don't pour the milk into baby's mouth; they may sputter and choke.
+Let baby set the pace, and let them decide when they're finished.